yxdsuper/stable-diffusion-webui/extensions/sd-webui-controlnet/README.md

 8. Download models (see below).
 9. After you put models in the correct folder, you may need to refresh to see the models.
 The refresh button is right to your "Model" dropdown.

-**Update from ControlNet 1.0 to 1.1:**

-* If you are not sure, you can back up and remove the folder "stable-diffusion-webui\extensions\sd-webui-controlnet", and then start from the step 1 in the above Installation section.

-* Or you can start from the step 6 in the above Install section.

 # Download Models

 Right now all the 14 models of ControlNet 1.1 are in the beta test.